|Value||Eligibility||Open date||Close date|

 This scholarship is valued at $50,000 per year for the duration of your studies.

 a.
-Established in 2018, this Scholarship has been generously donated by Peter and Sandra Cadwallader to support Indigenous undergraduate students undertaking a Bachelor of Economics at the University of Sydney.
+Established in 2018, this Scholarship has been generously donated by Peter and Sandra Cadwallader to support Indigenous undergraduate students undertaking a Bachelor of Economics or combined Bachelor of Economics/ Bachelor of Advanced Studies at the University of Sydney.

 a.
 The Scholarship will be awarded on the basis of: